suned/pfun/docs/source/programming_guide.md

 ```

 ## Effectful (But Side-Effect Free) Functional Programming
 In functional programming, programs are built by composing functions that have no side-effects.
-This means that things that we normally model as side-effects in imperative programming such as performing io or raising exceptions are modelled differently.
-The best way to deal with side-effecty things such as io or error handling with `pfun` is to use the `pfun.effect` module, which lets you work with side-effecty stuff in a side-effect free fashion.
+This means that problems that we normally solve using side-effects in imperative programming such as performing io or raising exceptions are solved differently.
+The best way to deal with side-effects such as io or error handling with `pfun` is to use the `pfun.Effect` type, which let's you express side-effects in a side-effect free fashion.
 Readers with functional programming experience may be familiar with the term "[functional effect system](https://en.wikipedia.org/wiki/Effect_system)", which is precisely what `pfun.effect` is.

 ### Effect
-The core type you will use when expressing side-effects with `pfun` is `pfun.effect.Effect`. `Effect` is a callable that
+The core type you will use when expressing side-effects with `pfun` is `pfun.Effect`. `Effect` has a function `run` that perfoms the side-effect it represents. `run` is a function that:

 - Takes exactly one argument
 - May or may not perform side-effects when called (including raising exceptions)